renovatebot/renovate/docs/usage/configuration-options.md

 The PR title is important for some of Renovate's matching algorithms (e.g. determining whether to recreate a PR or not) so ideally don't modify it much.

+## prTitleStrict

+There are certain scenarios where the default behavior appends extra context to the PR title.

+These scenarios include if a `baseBranch` or if there is a grouped update and either `separateMajorMinor` or `separateMinorPatch` is true.

+Using this option allows you to skip these default behaviors and use other templating methods to control the format of the PR title.

 ## printConfig

 This option is useful for troubleshooting, particularly if using presets.